The-Good-Penguin/meta-morello/README.md

 The machines have been split into:
 - morello-bsp for the SD card
 - morello-linux-musl for the Linux image with musl being the only libc
-- morello-linux-glibc for the Linux image with an arbitrary Yocto image as the rootfs (not switching to it though, not tested)
+- morello-linux-glibc for the Linux image with an arbitrary Yocto image as the rootfs

 Building images
 --------------------